letronghoangminh/Tips_Tricks/README.md

 - `systeminfo`: Hotifx(s) : N/a means the box hasn't updated
 - Web Server uses WebDav protocol: Use davtest and cadaver to exploit.
 - Migrate to another process if you have an unstable shell.
+- Use odat for Oracle Database, and use --sysdba for make the user privileged

 ## Web Security